jxxcarlson/MiniLatexTechOverview/introduction.md

 what looked like a blocking problem in using
 MathJax to render mathematical equations.
 Luke provided me with a few beautiful lines of code that mde it all work.
-Wow!